-All radioactive materials to be purchased (or otherwise obtained) must be approved by the EHSD before the order is placed.
+All radioactive materials to be purchased (or otherwise obtained) must be approved by the EHS-RSS before the order is placed.

-- 1. Prior to ordering or receiving radioactive materials, Permittees or designees shall obtain approval from the EHSD by one of the following means: - a. submit the purchase requisition for approval, or - b. telephone (979-845-1361) to receive verbal approval, or - c. fax (979-845-1348) to request approval. - d. via internet at (https://rammgt.tamu.edu/) - 2.
-The EHSD will require the following information: - a.
-Permittee name and Permit number, - b. caller name and phone number, - c. radionuclide, compound, and activity (quantity in microcuries, millicuries, or curies), - d. vendor, and - e. any special delivery requests. - 3.
-Persons located at remote sites must ask for an RSO Number at the time order approval is requested and granted. - 4.
-If either the radionuclide or the activity to be ordered cannot be accommodated under the Permittee's existing authorizations, approval for the order shall be denied.
-The Permittee may not place the order. - 5.
-When placing the order, specify your address as the "Bill to" address and give the following "Ship to" address:
+- 1. Prior to ordering or receiving radioactive materials, Permit Holders or designees shall obtain approval from the EHS-RSS by one of the following means: - a. submitting the purchase requisition for approval, - b. calling (979) 845-1361 to receive verbal approval, - c. faxing (979) 862-7804 to request approval, or - d. via internet at https://rammgt.tamu.edu/. - 2.
+The EHS-RSS will require the following information: - a.
+Permit Holder name and permit number, - b. caller name and phone number, - c. radionuclide, compound, and activity (quantity in microcuries (μCi), millicuries (mCi), or curies (Ci)), - d. vendor, and - e. any special delivery requests. - 3.
+For persons located at remote sites, RSO numbers must be requested from EHS-RSS at the time the request is approved. - 4.
+If either the radionuclide or the activity to be ordered cannot be accommodated under the Permit Holder's existing authorizations, approval shall be denied.
+The Permit Holder may not place the order. - 5.
+When placing an order, specify your address as the "Bill to" address and give the following "Ship to" address:

-Environmental Health and Safety Dept.
+Environmental Health and Safety

-Attn: (enter Permittee's name)
+Attn: (enter Permit Holder's name)

-1111 Research Parkway
+1111 Research Parkway, Rm.
+130

 Texas A&M University

 College Station, Texas 77845

-When ordering material from a remote site, provide the vendor with your "ship to" address instead of the EHSD address.
+Note: If ordering material from a remote site, provide the vendor with your "ship to" address instead of the EHS address.

 - 6. If the material is temperature sensitive, request that it be shipped in dry ice or reusable ice packs. - 7.
-Shipments received by the EHSD shall normally be inspected, inventoried, and delivered to the lab on the same day. - 8.
-Contact the EHSD if an order is changed or canceled after receiving approval from the EHSD. - 9.
-Questions and special requests may be referred to the EHSD at 979-845-1361.
+Shipments received by EHS shall normally be inspected, inventoried, and delivered to the lab on the same day. - 8.
+Contact the EHS if an order is changed or canceled after receiving approval. - 9.
+Questions and special requests may be referred to EHS-RSS at (979) 845-1361.
+Radionuclide Laboratory Procedure Manual, January 2018